SAP-samples/btp-setup-automator/docs/vscode.md

 python run.py
 ```

+The script will take the parameters defined in the [**parameters.json** file](../parameters.json).
+By default the [**parameters.json** file](../parameters.json) is pointing to use case definition that sets up and deploys a full-stack CAP application to a BTP trial account.
+But of course you can use other use case files in the [**usecases** folder](../usecases/) or even create your own use case file, by taking the existing ones as a blueprint.

 ## Authentication

-The script will take the default use case **usecase.json** in the **usecase** folder to start with.
-But of course you can use other use case files or even create your own use case file.

 As you have to login to the BTP account you have to be authenticated.
-By default SSO is used for the BTP and Cloudfoundry CLI.
-You have to copy and paste the URLs into your browser and the SSO will authenticate you.
-If this doesn't work simply set the parameter **loginmethod** to **basicAuthentication** and the script will ask you for your email adress and your password.
+By default basic authentication is used for the BTP and Cloudfoundry CLI.
+Bu if you prefer you can set the parameter **loginmethod** to **basicAuthentication** in the **parameters.json** file and the script will ask you to click on a URL when a login is needed (you have to open a browser with the link).

 ## Available parameters